Sarah-Dankwa/de-streaming-data-project/README.md

 AWS_SECRET_ACCESS_KEY|{your aws secret access key}
 AWS_REGION|{your aws default region}

-Navigate to your project and run make requirements to install all the python dependencies.
+Navigate to your local version of the project and run make requirements to install all the python dependencies.

 ```bash
 make requirements